ProfessorKolodziej/cm523-assignment-template/README.md

 # Hello, world!

 Today, we'll build on our knowledge of HTML tags by making our first changes to HTML, and practice using our new knowledge of GitHub.
-You'll also learn two new skills: how to preview your work in a web browser as you change it, and how to create a branch and open a pull request in GitHub.
+You'll also learn two new skills: how to preview your work in a web browser as you change it, and how to test your changes and see grading in GitHub.

 ## Requirements